 Important Note: If you’re using tzitzit made out of wool, ensure that neither the t-shirt nor the thread used to sew on the button is made from linen.
-This mixture of material is forbidden (see Deuteronomy 22:11).
+This mixture of material is forbidden (see my article on that topic).

 Put a cord of blue on each tassel